stax76/awesome-mpv/README.md

 - [curvesman](https://gitlab.com/mozbugbox/mpv-script-mozbugbox) - Manipulate color curves filter of FFmpeg with hotkeys.
 Brighten up color, change color temperature/tone, hopefully more.
 Adjust yellow light tone to white light tone.
 - [blur-edges](https://github.com/occivink/mpv-scripts#blur-edgeslua) - Replace black bars with a blurry copy of the video.
 - [delogo](https://github.com/GitHubUserKaito/mpv-delogo) - Remove channel logo from videos.
+- [pickshader](https://github.com/AN3223/dotfiles/blob/master/.config/mpv/scripts/pickshader.lua) - Provides a ^R-esque interface for easily setting/appending to --glsl-shaders (this does not install shaders for you).

 ## Image